 Housing Benefit - Landlord Information

-Northumberland County Council recognises the important role
+Northumberland County Council recognises the important role that

-access to affordable accommodation within the county.
+affordable accommodation within the county.

 We are committed to working in partnership with you and to offer